 I could now associate a person who I talked with each week and I thought of him as we were nice and warm.

-I have looked at that potholder over the years during hard times and it instantly gives me perspective to view the lens of my problems through.
+I’ve looked at that potholder over the years during hard times and it instantly gives me the perspective to view the lens of my problems through.

-I was so excited that we had the opportunity to serve as a family on Thanksgiving.
+I was so excited that we had the opportunity to serve as a family on Thanksgiving at Fall Feast Cincinnati.
 We didn’t have extended family in the area that day, so why make a ton of food for only 5 people?

 All of the serving jobs were taken but the “share a meal” jobs were still available.
 This was something that our whole family could participate in.

 We were prepped along with hundreds of other volunteers before our shift for many people would be there who had nowhere else to go and some did not have anyone to be with that day.